2016 is over, you may think you missed something important? Don't worry, we are going to review what were the main trends.

 It uses ES6 modules with a feature called Tree shaking to create bundles that include only functions you use in your code, instead of shipping the full library.

-Jest has good mocking abilities built-in, whereas other testing frameworks usually rely on libraries like Sinon.JS.
+Jest has good built-in mocking abilities, whereas other testing frameworks usually rely on libraries like Sinon.JS.

 About IDE (Integrated Development Environment), it's worth to mention that 2 of the most popular IDEs are open-source projects made with web technologies.